angieEncoded/capstone/README.md

 imported ModelForm to use the select fields imported from django.core.serializers.json import DjangoJSONEncoder from django.utils import timezone for the form field to default to

+Under its own header within the README called Distinctiveness and Complexity: Why you believe your project satisfies the distinctiveness and complexity requirements, mentioned above.
+What’s contained in each file you created.
+How to run your application.
+Any other additional information the staff should know about your project.